Explore the hiking trails of Little Cottonwood Canyon

 So, you’ve made it to Cecret Lake with plenty of energy to spare?
 If your day of hiking fun is just getting started and you’re ready for the next challenge, just look up.
 Be prepared to summon your inner mountaineer for portions of the track as you explore the trail from Cecret Lake to Sugarloaf and Devil’s Castle.
 The views are worth the trip, if you’re up for this climb.

-Here are more trails around Little Cottonwood Canyon:
+More trails around Little Cottonwood Canyon:

-Temple Quarry Trail – A historic trail that is family and stroller-friendly.
+Temple Quarry Trail – A historic trail that is family and stroller-friendly. .3 miles (easy)

 Gloria Falls – This family-friendly hike shares a trailhead with both Red Pine Lake and White Pine Lake, featuring rewarding waterfalls at the end.
+2.2 miles (easy)

 Twin Lakes Pass – The trail to Twin Lakes Pass is conveniently located near the Snowpine Lodge.
 Find views of lakes here.
 5.2 miles (moderate)

 Cardiff Pass – A steep trail that starts on an old mining road with spectacular views from the ridgeline.
 3.2 miles (hard)